Student Resources

 Multicultural Alliance.
 Students from diverse backgrounds, experiences, and options come together for a 5-day sleep away camp focusing on leadership and social change.
 For 10-12th grades (at time of application); advanced registration around May 1.
 Camp dates: late June; Cost: approx. $325 (financial aid available)

-Fort Worth Sister Cities International 2-week residential program focusing on making international friends and gaining leadership skills.
-Upper School (For current 9-12th grades; applications due in Feb (includes Teacher Recommendations); program dates July; Cost: approx. $1050
+Fort Worth Sister Cities International 10-day program focusing on making international friends and gaining leadership skills.
+Upper School (For current 9-12th grades; applications due in March (includes Teacher Recommendations); program dates July; Cost: approx. $750

 Fort Worth Youth International